-With the resurgence of sexuality that emerges in adolescence, young people find themselves in a time of transition torn between the ego they have constructed during their early years of development against this strange new energy that creates new physiological changes in their bodies that forcing the adolescent into a struggle where they must learn to merge these two major parts of the self.
+With the resurgence of sexuality that emerges in adolescence, young people find themselves in a time of transition torn between the ego they have constructed during their early years of development against this strange energy that creates new physiological changes in their bodies forcing the adolescent into a struggle where they must learn to merge these two major parts of the self.
 This is a pivotal time in the development of adolescents where they are most susceptible to peer pressure, substance use, and other patholgical group think/behavior.

 Young people entering college for the first time often find a host of issues and new challenges they have to face.
-Whether it’s the stress of meeting deadlines, taking exams, figuring our what to major in, how to study effectively. sexual exploration, the pain of a first break up, or the anxiety of living away from the home for the first time, psychotherapy and counseling can a productive space to work through such issues, find solutions, and build new coping skills.
+Whether it’s the stress of meeting deadlines, taking exams, figuring our what to major in, how to study effectively. sexual exploration, the pain of a first break up, or the anxiety of living away from the home for the first time.
+Psychotherapy and counseling can a productive space to work through such issues, find solutions, and build new coping skills.

 "Good habits formed at youth make all the difference" - Aristotle